 YourPolicy is not an ordinary company.
-We challenge the traditional methods of shopping for auto, home, and life insurance.
+We challenge the traditional methods of shopping for auto, home, life and commercial insurance.
 As a technology-enabled, direct-to-consumer distribution platform, we make it easy for our customers to shop the nation’s leading insurance carriers.
 We solve the complexities of insurance shopping.
 How do we do this?
 We connect technology and live agents with our convenient, direct-to-consumer distribution platform.
 We remove the friction and give you a smooth process from beginning to end.

 We provide Auto, Home, and Life Insurance.